 1989 Gibson Les Paul Custom “The Rebel”

-The guitar was damaged once again in an accident caused by Zakk’s little daughter, who bumped into one of Zakk guitars as they were standing next to each other, causing them to fall like dominos.
+Zakk Les Paul was damaged once again in an accident caused by his little daughter, who bumped into one of Zakk guitars as they were standing next to each other, causing them to fall like dominos.
 The Rebel ended up with a broken headstock, but it was quickly repaired by Gibson luthiers.

 1957 Gibson Les Paul Junior